Skip to main content

 • <DATASTORE_NAMESPACE_PREFIX>: Prefix for naming datastore namespaces.

-• <IDHUB_INSTANCE>: The IDHub instance to configure the datastores for.
+• <IDHUB_INSTANCE>: The IDHub instance to configure the datastore for.

 • -y: Optional flag to skip confirmation prompts.